BYOT, or Bring Your Own Technology,

 - Any unauthorized use of personal devices will result in appropriate disciplinary actions.

-- Students are personally and solely responsible for the security of
+are personally and solely responsible for the security of their

-their electronic devices.
-The school system is not responsible for
+electronic devices.
+The school system is not responsible for theft,

-- Not all students can afford their own personal device.
-Efforts will
+all students can afford their own personal device.
+Efforts will be

-- CCS has purchased the Bradford appliance which will allow students
+has purchased the Bradford appliance (enables secure network access) which will allow students and

 filtering, meeting all CIPA requirements, will be in place, even on the wireless network.

-- Technical support of personal devices is limited to the user's own
+support of personal devices is limited to the user's own knowledge and

-knowledge and troubleshooting skills.
-There are no funded technical
+troubleshooting skills.
+There are no funded technical help positions